 The town itself has an abundance of Japanese doll shops where you can purchase dolls for Japanese festivals such as:

 - Hinamatsuri on the 3rd March each year (also called Doll’s Day or Girls’ Day) and

 - Kodomo-no-hi Children’s Day on May 5th (also called, boys day in Japan)

-Yokohama Doll Museum
+No.2: Yokohama Doll Museum

 The Yokohama Doll Museum invites you to explore the fascinating world of dolls from around the world.
 They have a museum shop where you can buy postcards, dolls, novelty items and exclusive museum merchandise.

 WHERE TO BUY JAPANESE TOYS IN TOKYO?

 No.1: The Best Japanese Toy Shops in Tokyo

 Kiddyland is five storeys of Japanese toys and Japanese toy brands, close to Harajuku’s Takeshita street.

 Hakuhinkan toy shop in Ginza was a surprise find.
 So much fun for kids.